 And on June 24, between 5-9pm, the streetscape of Triabunna was illuminated with projections of luminescent mushrooms, carnivorous plants, microscopic plant footage, and B-grade horror films of plants with child actors.

-Live Site Catalyst (LSC) is a Tasmanian College of the Arts (TCotA) project focused on the contested post-industrial landscape and regional community of Triabunna, north east of Hobart.
+Live Site Catalyst (LSC) is a School of Creative Arts project focused on the contested post-industrial landscape and regional community of Triabunna, north east of Hobart.

 This in turn became the catalyst for two amazing, original exhibitions.

 Lucy Bleach, Head of Studio (Sculpture) from TCotA, said, “Whilst undertaking preliminary LSC research, the tender care local residents took of their private gardens within the post-industrial landscape stood out as individual tending, that collectively manifested a nurtured, abundant space in contrast to the post pulp mill socio-economic and cultural terrain.